 It's important that you disable automatic Window's updates on your VPS, otherwise, your system will reboot after every update and will close your MT4 software.
 Instead, you can do manual updates on the weekends.

-For more info on these topics, visit: RouletteTrader.com/ea-tips
+For more tips on these topics, visit: RouletteTrader.com/ea-tips

 Recompiling your EA: The same is true if you compile your Expert Advisor source code.
 After each compile, the robot will default back to the minimum lots on the next trade so do not make changes to the EA source code in the middle of a trading cycle.
 Instead, use the Expert Advisor Properties feature on the chart to change any settings.
 To do this, right click on the chart that the EA is attached to and select "Expert Advisor > Properties" from the popup window.
 If your EA ever gets detached from your chart and must be re-attached, check these properties settings to make sure they did not change to the defaults in the source code.